xopxe/lflow/README.md

 ```

 _timer_ and _print_ are filters.
 We pass the number 1 to the timer which will
 start emitting a number each 1 second.
-This number will be labeled _tick_, and we provide this to _print_ that prints it (and odes not generate any output).
+This number will be labeled _tick_.
+On the second line we provide this value to _print_ that prints it (and does not generate any output).

 If we want to print when 60 seconds have passed, we modify the program as follows: